 Moods tells the story of a young girl Sylvia.
 The heroine has just turned 18 and is still unsure of herself and ignorant of the world.
 At such a young age, she’s offered the love of two men.
 These two men are best friends, both are dear to Sylvia, both are worthy, both love with fervor and truth.
 Sylvia feels the pull off Adam’s magnetism and strong character.
 There lies her passion.
 In Geoffrey, she has a true, gentle friend precious to her heart.
-Misunderstanding causes Sylvia to give up the man she passionately loves and marry the man she considers her best friend.
+A misunderstanding causes Sylvia to give up the man she passionately loves and marry the man she considers her best friend.

 The girl is innocent, the husband is loving, the lover is worthy and returned after having thought lost.
 All in all, a total tangle of emotions and loyalties.
-The rest of the novel is spent in untangling this tangle.
+The rest of the novel is spent untangling this tangle.

-Moods is a character driven book.
+Moods is a character-driven book.
 And although some of the characters seem unrealistic at times, they are so beautifully described that it is easy to fall in love with them.

-Sylvia, the heroine, might be an expression of author’s own restless spirit and desire for freedom.
+Sylvia, the heroine, might be an expression of the author’s own restless spirit and desire for freedom.
 She is a tomboy at heart, yearning for adventures and excitement.
 But the Victorian values bind her to her home and quiet domestic duties.
 In her young heart, there’s a constant restlessness for something more.
-Sylvia understands neither her restlessness, nor is capable of controlling her moods or stopping herself from acting upon them.
+Sylvia understands neither her restlessness nor is capable of controlling her moods or stopping herself from acting upon them.
 She feels stifled in the narrow limits of her world and yearns for the intellectual stimulation and freedom that men enjoy.
 She has a sensitive nature.
 When she feels she has erred, she is ready to go through any pain to make amends.

 Adam is ‘the lover.’
 His character is said to be inspired by Henry David Thoreau.
 And while reading the book, I got the feeling that the author had fallen in love with the character she herself created.

 Well, Adam is a man worth loving.
 Somewhat similar to the William Dobbin of Vanity Fair ( check my review of Vanity Fair), he is strong of resolve and principles and has an indomitable will.
 Adam, is ‘vehement and vigorous.’
-When he goes to a war as a spectator, he emerges out of it a savior and a hero.
+When he goes to war as a spectator, he emerges out of it as a savior and a hero.
 His eyes command, even in love.
-Yet, he is gentle enough to let little birds twitter at his hands, and innocent enough to cry like a child when fate steals his love from him.
-But when principle and justice demands it, he can break his own heart and turn away from the same love.
+Yet, he is gentle enough to let little birds twitter at his hands and innocent enough to cry like a child when fate steals his love from him.
+But when principle and justice demand it, he can break his own heart and turn away from the same love.

 “‘It is necessary to be just, it is not necessary to be happy,” he believes.